 $200 check from Client C

-You record all three payments to Undeposited Funds.
-On Wednesday, you take all the cash and checks to the bank and make one $1,000 deposit.
+He recorded all three invoice payments to Undeposited Funds.
+On Friday, he took all the cash and checks to the bank and made one $1,000 deposit.

 Without Undeposited Funds: